paramander/elm-twitch-chat/README.md

 $ npm install -g elm
 ```

-And install this project's Elm dependencies
+And install this project's Elm dependencies using `elm-github-install`.
+This
+is needed, because `elm-jsonp` is downloaded that exposes Native modules, which
+can't be downloaded from the package server.

 ```
-$ elm package install -y
+$ ./node_modules/.bin/elm-github-install
 ```